-The Mt.
-Arthur burrowing crayfish (Mt ABC), is known from a range (extent of occurrence) of approximately 300 square kilometres centred on Mt.
-Arthur in north-east Tasmania.
+The Mt Arthur Burrowing Crayfish (Mt ABC), is known from a range (extent of occurrence) of approximately 300 km2 centred on Mt Arthur in northeast Tasmania.
 Occupancy within this area is not known, but suitable habitat is common.
 The species extends to near Lilydale, Nabowla and South Springfield, and across this range borders on the distributions of E. tayatea, E. nulloporius, E. mairener and E. leptorhynchus (Doran & Richards 1996, Doran 1999, unpublished data).
 It is also found in the vicinity of Launceston, although the southern boundary to its distribution remains undefined.
 At its north-east extreme, E. orramakunna extends into an area of significant biological diversity and evolutionary importance for both burrowing crayfish and the Tasmanian fauna as a whole (Horwitz 1996).